Showing posts with label clogging. Show all posts

 Boxes of Fresh Moon Pies

-Uncle Sam greeting the crowd at the Parade
+Uncle Sam is greeting the crowd at the Parade.

-We meet a couple from North Carolina, who had been to softball tournaments in Birmingham.
+We met a couple from North Carolina who had been to softball tournaments in Birmingham.

-We meet an older couple that had visited the festival many times.
+We met an older couple who had visited the festival many times.

 There were people from everywhere who were still coming when we left.

-We ate lunch at Bell Buckle Cafe where we both ordered a barbecue sandwich and a glass of iced tea.
+We ate lunch at Bell Buckle Cafe, where we both ordered a barbecue sandwich and a glass of iced tea.

-It was almost time for the parade so we gobbled down our lunch.
+It was almost time for the parade, so we gobbled down our lunch.

-It was the only cafe in the whole area so it was a long wait just to eat lunch.
+It was the only cafe in the entire area, so the wait was long just to eat lunch.

 Standing in front of the Mural of Moon Pies and RC Colas

-We came outside to watch the parade and after the parade, we started home.
+We came outside to watch the parade, and afterward, we started home.

 Moon Pie Girl in the parade

-We took a different route home, we rode through Tullahoma, Lynchburg, & Pulaski.
+We took a different route home, riding through Tullahoma, Lynchburg, and Pulaski.

-We stopped in Lawrenceburg for gas and to-go meals from Long John Silvers.
+We stopped in Lawrenceburg for gas and to-go meals from Long John Silver's.

-We stopped at the fruit stand in Lawrenceburg for vegetables and we were home by 5:00PM.
+We stopped at the fruit stand in Lawrenceburg for vegetables and were home by 5:00 P.M.

-We were home about an hour when hubby got a call out from work so we loaded into the van and headed to Huntsville.
+We were home for about an hour when my husband got a call from work, so we loaded into the van and headed to Huntsville.

-As we were entering the gate we were in a Jurassic Park jeep with a dinosaur in the back.
+As we were entering the gate, we were in a Jurassic Park jeep with a dinosaur in the back.

-When the jeep moved so did the dinosaur
+When the Jeep moved, so did the dinosaur

-The sun was setting as we traveled home. (around 8:30PM)
+The sun was setting as we traveled home. (around 8:30 P.M.)

 Sunday, November 9, 2014

-πŸŽƒπŸŽƒπŸŽƒ2014 ~ Oct 25, Saturday, Pumpkinfest Franklin, Tennessee
+🎃🎃🎃2014 ~ Oct 25, Saturday, Pumpkinfest Franklin, Tennessee

-Saturday, October 25, Franklin, Tennessee was having a Pumpkinfest,
+Saturday, October 25, Franklin, Tennessee, was having a Pumpkinfest

 Hubby and I decided to go.

-We had never been to a Pumpkinfest and we did not know what to expect.
+We had never been to a Pumpkinfest, and we did not know what to expect.

-I wanted to look like a wizard and I was prepared to play the part.
+I wanted to look like a wizard, and I was prepared to play the part.

 pink Capri jeans and a short-sleeved pink top.